 This area gets passed up because you can’t see the perfect sledding terrain or the restroom from the highway.
 The hill starts near the parking area and slopes away from the highway, keeping the kids safe.

-The parking area is plowed frequently and I prefer this area over the more popular sledding area father south.
+The parking area is plowed frequently, and I prefer this area over the more popular sledding area farther south.
 My kids can spend several hours frolicking in the snow and racing each other down the hill without running into other kids.

 Winter Guide to Lake Tahoe